Leviticus Chapter 1 Summary

 Discussion Questions for Leviticus, Chapter 1

 2. Leviticus 1:3 states that the sacrifice is to be a male without blemish from the herd.
 Why does the law specify a gender for the sacrifice?
 Livestock sales show a higher price given for males in modern society.
-What is the reason for higher value being placed on the male animals in trade and spiritual rituals?
+What is the reason for a higher value being placed on the male animals in trade and spiritual rituals?
 How is this reflected in society as a whole?
 How does Christ's appearance to the women first on the morning of His resurrection break this pattern?

-8. By allowing three different types of animals for sacrifice in atonement for sins, ultimately, what is God seeking from man in atonement for their sins?
+8. By allowing three different types of animals for sacrifice in atonement for sins, what is God ultimately seeking from man in atonement for their sins?
 How is this demonstrated in today's time?

 Key Words/Phrase